 Ball have recently launched their home preserving products in Lakeland.
 I love their jars.
 They are prettier than regular jars so I also use them for presents or to serve smoothies.

-I used a range of jars for our blackberry and vanilla jam.
+I used a range of jars for our blackberry jam.
 Three of them are preserves, stored in a cupboard and they will be used as Christmas presents.
 Another jar is already half-empty and we keep it in the fridge, alongside the tiny jars Crevette is taking in his lunchbox to sweeten his Greek yoghurt.

 – I was invited to a preserving event hosted by Ball and gifted a Starter Kit.
 No payment was received.
 All opinions and photographs are my own.